Skip to Main Content

 Often used for:

-Leukemia, Lymphoma, Side effects of cancer treatments, Graft-versus-host disease (GVHD) after stem cell transplant
+Inflammation, allergies, leukemia, lymphoma, side effects of cancer treatments, prevention of graft-versus-host disease (GVHD) after stem cell transplant

 clipboard icon